brentgroves/Reporting2/prod/build_deploy_run/run-tb.md

 # run tbmmmmn

+## Issue 5/6/25

+AccountingBalanceAppendPeriodRange failed the first time I ran it with a time of 319 econds it normally only takes 138 seconds.
+I logged into Plex SQL SDE and it seemed to have a problem running a simple query.
+I shut down my browser and the examined the script.
+It failed before deleting the account balances in the script that retrieves the period ranges.
+I tried the Plex period range script from the Plex SDE and it worked this time.
+I then reran the AccountingBalanceAppendPeriodRange script and it worked and took the usual time.
+I then ran the AccountActivitySummaryGetOpenPeriodRange script and it failed with a time of 232 seconds and the account activity summary records were not deleted.
+Examined this script and it to calls accounting_period_ranges_dw_import so I ran this query from Plex SDE and it worked fine.
+I reran the AccountActivitySummaryGetOpenPeriodRange script and it worked.

 ## Issue 4/2/25

 I ran the scripts without running the AccountingAccount script first.
 There were actually 2 new accounts and the AccountActivitySummary listed these accounts.
 I found them after running the AccountingYearCategoryType script and comparing 24 to 2025.
 This was the account activity: